codebulb/hapi-bookshelf-crud/README.md

   * `basePath`: `String`.
 Required.
 The REST endpoint's base path for all CRUD operations.
 This will be the REST endpoint for the "find all" operation; other operations may add an identifier: `basePath + '/{id}'`.
 Must not start nor end with `/`.
   * `baseQuery`: `Map`.
 Optional.
 A map containing additional parameters for every find query.
 The basic query parameter `{'id': request.params.id}` is always applied to the "find by id" query and cannot be changed.
 This option is used to resolve additional parameters for a nested resource.
   * `beforeAdd`: `Function(Hapi.Request) -> Void`.
 Optional.
 The function to be invoked on the Hapi request before "add" query.
-  * `beforeSave`: `Function(Hapi.Request) -> Void`.
+  * `beforeUpdate`: `Function(Hapi.Request) -> Void`.
 Optional.
-The function to be invoked on the Hapi request before "save" query.
+The function to be invoked on the Hapi request before "update" query.
   * `beforeDelete`: `Function(Hapi.Request) -> Void`.
 Optional.
 The function to be invoked on the Hapi request before "delete" query.

 #### instance.route
 ```
 hapiCrud.route(config)
 ```
-Registers a REST service endpoints on the server for the config provided.
+Registers a REST service endpoint on the server for the config provided.
 Registration includes model cleanup, validation and error handling according to the specification (see above).
 You wouldn't normally call this function to register an individual REST endpoint, but `instance.crud` to register all REST endpoints necessary to set up full CRUD.
 However, you can use this function to register additional REST endpoints with all the automated model handling in place.
 This really is a wrapper for `server.route` of the Hapi server.

 Parameters:
 * `config`: the REST endpoint configuration